varunvasudeva1/ollama-server-docs/README.md

 Cheers to all the fantastic work done by the open-source community.
 This guide wouldn't exist without the effort of the many contributors to the projects and guides referenced here.

+To stay up-to-date on the latest developments in the field of machine learning, LLMs, and other vision/speech models, check out [r/LocalLLaMA](https://reddit.com/localllama).

+> [!NOTE]
-Please star any projects you find useful and consider contributing to them if you can.
+> Please star any projects you find useful and consider contributing to them if you can.
 Stars on this guide would also be appreciated if you found it helpful, as it helps others find it too.